jtremback/cross-chain-validation/spec/valset-update-protocol.md

   // the packet is of ChangeValidatorSet type assert(packet.type = ChangeValidatorSet)

-  valSet = packet.valSet
+  valSetUpdate = packet.valSetUpdate
   seqNum = packet.seqNum

-  // inform the staking module of the new validator set change demand stakingModule.queueValidatorSetChange(valSet, seqNum)
+  // inform the staking module of the new validator set change demand stakingModule.queueValidatorSetChange(valSetUpdate, seqNum)

   // construct the default acknowledgment ack = defaultAck(ChangeValidatorSet)